qcx/sample/README.md

-# Sample integration
+# Sample
-> A sample that explain how create CI/CD for your project
+:rocket: A sample that show the better way for delivery your app